Here's how 'Strange World' introduces the first out gay teenager in a Disney animated film: 'It was a beautiful thing to be a part of'

 All three of Ethan's elders are accepting and encouraging of his choice of partner, which Young-White says is one of the things he most appreciated about the script, which was written by Raya and the Last Dragon's Qui Nguyen, who co-directed the movie with Moana helmer Don Hall.
 "This isn't a coming out story, and it's not him looking for acceptance of his identity," the former Daily Show correspondent says.
 "That's just who he is, and it's not underlined or made to be a big deal.
 It's an aspect of Ethan and one of the many things that makes him who he is.
 I thought that was amazing."

-"It was always part of the DNA of the film and one part of who Ethan was," echoes Strange World co-director Don Hall, who helmed the film with screenwriter Qui Nguyen.
-(The two previously collaborated on the 2021 animated hit Raya and the Last Dragon.)
+"It was always part of the DNA of the film and one part of who Ethan was," echoes Hall.
 "The fact that he's bold and a little impulsive at times, and unflinchingly empathetic when it comes to every little thing, is why he becomes the environmental conscience of the movie.
 The film's environmental message kind of flows through Ethan."

 Even as Disney has made a point of being more LGBTQ-inclusive in its films and TV shows, that approach has had real-world consequences for the studio.
 Both the 2020 animated feature, Onward, which featured Disney's first self-identified lesbian character, and 2022's Lightyear, which featured the studio's first same-sex kiss, were banned in Saudi Arabia and other Gulf nations where homosexual conduct is still illegal.
 (Several live-action Disney movies, including West Side Story and Eternals, met similar fates for featuring LGBTQ characters and themes.)